Part 1, Part 2

 Of course you could have landed on this page because you do care.
 Great!
 Happy workers are more likely to make happy partners and more considerate parents, friends, carers, etc - you name it.
 Your care will create a ripple effect of positive energy.
 I know - I've worked for a large organisation.

-If you're thinking about how you communicate with your staff, you may also be interested in my page about Interpreting Body Language.
+If you're thinking about how you communicate with your staff, you may also be interested in my page on how to interpret body language.

 I suspect it didn't take long for you to realise that your qualifications and the fact that you'd been judged (or you'd judged yourself) suitable for the role hadn't prepared you for dealing with 'people problems' and managing their stress (let alone your own!).